Looking for the perfect blackjack table in a casino but don’t know how to choose?

 Walk into a brick & mortar casino and it won’t take you long to spot the half-moon tables in the centre of the gaming floor.

-The choice of table rules and stakes will be more limited in a real casino, so a lot of your decision comes down to the specific casino, their rewards, the staff, the players at the table and the time of day you prefer.
+The choice of table rules and stakes will be more limited in a real casino, so a lot of your decision-making comes down to which casino to visit.
+What rewards do they offer?
+How professional and friendly are their staff?
+At what times of day can you get a seat at your favourite table?

 Evaluating the house edge

-With no advertised RTP to check at a blackjack table in a casino, you’ll need to rely on your knowledge and what you learned in our blackjack guide, including which benefit you and which benefit the house.
-Using the advice below, you should be able to quickly assess at a glance which table gives you the smallest house edge.
+With no advertised RTP on display at a blackjack table in a casino, you’ll need to rely on your knowledge and what you have learned in our blackjack guide.
+This includes which rules are good for you, and which rules are good for the house.
+Using the advice below, you should be able to quickly assess at a glance which table gives you the best i.e. lowest house edge.

-In general, the more options you have at the table, the better your odds.
-If a rule seems restrictive, it’s bad news.
+In general, the more options you have when you face a decision during a hand of blackjack, the better the house edge is likely to be.
+If a rule seems restrictive -for example No Double After Split – it’s probably bad news.
 Although a typical table will have a mix of good and bad rules, you should know how to quickly compare the rules from different tables and get a rough feel for the size of the house edge.

 - Blackjack odds: If they don’t pay 3 to 2, don’t play!
 Can’t get simpler than that.
 This is the most visible rule as it’s always printed on the felt, and it’s by far the most important when it comes to the house edge too.

 - Doubling: You’ll need to check the rules or ask the dealer for this one.
-Doubling on any two cards is the holy grail, but even if it’s limited to 9, 10 or 11, it won’t impact the house edge much.
+Doubling on any two cards is the best rule, but even if it’s limited to hands worth 9-11, it won’t impact the house edge much.

 - Splitting: Check for how many times you can split, and if you can double afterwards.
 You want the widest possible set of options.

-You don’t need to be rain man to know if a game is good, bad or average, but if you’ve got a head for numbers, here are the difference in percentage terms between the options for each rule.
+You don’t need to be rain man to know if a game is good, bad or average.
+But if you’ve got a head for numbers, here are the differences in percentage terms between the options for each rule.

 |Rule||Approx. house edge range|